appaloosa-store/appaloosa-ios-sdk/README.md

 * Auto-update your application stored on [Appaloosa Store](http://www.appaloosa-store.com/) server
 * Receive feedback from your users directly from the app (iPhone and iPad)
 * Launch a dev-panel giving information about the device and the application
-* Authorizations for application
+* Manage authorizations for your application
+* Prevent your application to run on a jailbroken device

 Requirements
 ------------

-Appaloosa SDK library use ARC and is compatible with iOS 5+.
+Appaloosa SDK library uses ARC and is compatible with iOS 5+.

 Integrate Appaloosa SDK with CocoaPods